pfheatwole/thesis/source/flight_reconstruction.rst

 Key points:

 * To estimate the wind fields, we need the wind vectors.

+  [[Jumping the gun here: the more general problem is "we need a relationship between the wind field and the paraglider's change in position over time"]]

 * Flight tracks don't record wind vectors; they only record position.